 When to see a doctor

-Contact your doctor if you think you or your child may have been exposed to rubella or if you have the signs or symptoms listed above.
+Contact your health care provider if you think you or your child may have been exposed to rubella or if you notice the signs or symptoms that may be rubella.

 If you're pregnant, you'll likely undergo a routine screening for immunity to rubella.
-But if you've never received the vaccine and you think you might have been exposed to rubella, contact your doctor immediately.
+But if you've never received the vaccine and you think you might have been exposed to rubella, contact your health care provider immediately.
 A blood test might confirm that you're already immune.

 - Growth delays

 - Problems with the development of the heart (congenital heart defects)